Greedy Fly

 "Greedy Fly" is a song by alternative rock band Bush, released on 28 January 1997 as the second single from their second studio album, Razorblade Suitcase (1996).

+Music

+"Greedy Fly" was described by Caroline Sullivan of The Guardian to show the band to "have a streak of goth a mile wide".

 Music video

 Bush were one of the early pioneers of the enhanced CD single, with the full video being available as a file on CD 2.
 The video was directed by Marcus Nispel in December 1996 in Los Angeles.
-The video was shot in the same building Se7en was shot in and cost nearly half a million pounds.
+The video was shot in the same building Se7en was shot in and cost nearly half a million pounds (around £961,0000 in 2024).